petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-10-building-applications/setting-up-claritys-distributor-solution.md

    | Contacts   | contacts   |
    | Other      | other      |

-1. Edit each item and set their ERCs to these values:
+1. Click each item and replace their External Reference Code with these values:

    | Name       | External Reference Code |
    |:-----------|:------------------------|